|Course||Start Date||End Date||Location||Length|

-There are many dates to choose from for Dynamics Edge Microsoft Official Course 206971 exemplary Windows 7, 8 and 10 training course you can trust and you should be well on your way.
+There are many dates to choose from for Dynamics Edge Microsoft 206971 quality Windows 7, 8 and 10 training course you can trust and you should be well on your way.
 There is a possibility that we could hold a custom class for you on another preferred date.

 This course is designed to provide students with the knowledge and skills required to install and configure Windows 10 desktops and devices in a Windows Server domain corporate environment.
 These skills include learning how to install and customize Windows 10 operating systems and apps, and configure local and remote network connectivity and storage.
 Students will also learn how to configure data security, device security, and network security, and maintain, update, and recover Windows 10.